oppen321/iStoreOS-action/README.md

 Multi-Device Support: Initially supports rk33xx and rk35xx devices, with x86 support coming soon.
 Customizable Configurations: Easily modify configurations to suit your needs.

+# Text version test
+Tesx version adds plugins such as adguardhome, openclash, mosdns, etc. If you need to use them, please select the corresponding firmware with the test suffix in Releases to download.

 # Supported Devices
 1. rk33xx
 2. rk35xx